 The ratio was, indeed, improved, but not improved as much as was forecast just 1 year ago.
 Compared to the FHA minimum capital ratio, private mortgage insurers must hold minimum capital equal to approximately 7% (a 14:1 leverage ratio, as determined by the GSEs’ Private Mortgage Insurer Eligibility Requirements or PMIERs).
 Currently, all private mortgage insurers comfortably exceed this more conservative standard.
 Despite lower capital requirements, the FHA insures loans for the life of the loan, covers 100% of the loss and is backed by taxpayers’ premiums and an unlimited line of credit from the US Treasury.
 On the other hand, private mortgage insurers put private capital at risk and reduce credit risk before it is presented to the GSEs, reducing taxpayer exposure.

 I was clear in June, and I want to be clear now: The FHA has played and continues to play a very important role in our country’s housing market.
 As the leader of a private mortgage insurance company, I am not anti-FHA.
 In fact, over the years, private mortgage insurers have approached the FHA to pursue a more collaborative role in collectively serving our country’s housing needs, though without success.
 Rather, the debate needs to be around a comprehensive housing policy that includes the proper role for the FHA, the GSEs and private capital.
-If not now when?Tags: FHA, Homeowner, housing, Housing Policy, Mortgage Education, Mortgage Industry
+If not now when?Tags: FHA, Homeowner, housing, Housing Market, Housing Policy, Mortgage Education, Mortgage Industry